 Furoshiki is a traditional Japanese wrapping cloth which can be used time and time again and in a multitude of different applications.

-One of the primary uses for a furoshiki is to wrap gifts in a stylish, sustainable and eco-conscious fashion.
+One of the primary uses for a furoshiki is as an easy zero-waste way to wrap gifts.

 History of furoshiki

-Furoshiki originated in Japan around 710 B.C. and was originally referred to as tsutsumi, meaning “package” or “present”.
+Furoshiki originated in Japan around 710 B.C. and was initially referred to as tsutsumi, meaning “package” or “present”.

-It was during the Muromachi period (1136 to 1573) that the term furoshiki, which can literally be translated as "bath spread" came into use.
-Guests at bath houses would wrap their kimonos in furoshiki cloth while they bathed to stop them getting dirty or lost and would also stand on the fabrics while getting dry.
+It was during the Muromachi period (1136 to 1573) that the term furoshiki came into use.
+Literally translated as "bath spread", guests at bathhouses would wrap their kimonos in furoshiki cloth while they bathed to stop them from getting dirty or lost and would also stand on the fabrics while getting dry.